Details of Your Purchase Deal Is in the Contract

 Inspection contingencies can be common in some areas of the country and dictate that the buyer gets a chance to bring in an inspection professional or other consultation to tour the home and point out any weaknesses or issues that may need to be addressed.
 If issues are found, those can then become part of the negotiation of price or other terms of the contract.

 Earnest Money Clause

 Earnest money clauses can offer to a seller a bump up in earnest money if and when an offer is accepted.
 To communicate that interest in a property, for example, is sincere, a buyer will often put down money in escrow as a good faith effort.
-By including a clause in the contract for earnest money to go up upon acceptance, that gives the seller a way to make a good faith effort in accepting the offer while still seeing a benefit in added earnest money, communicating an even more serious desire to buy the property.
+Including a clause in the contract for earnest money to go up upon acceptance, gives the seller a way to make a good-faith effort in accepting the offer while still seeing a benefit in added earnest money, communicating an even more serious desire to buy the property.

 You can even go so far as to include a clause that says your spouse or significant other must also agree to the contract you are offering within a period of a few days or else the contract is not valid.
 This could come into play if you are out of town and your wife wants to move quickly on a piece of real estate.
 A clause can be inserted into the contract that says the offer becomes valid only after you agree to it.

 Disputing the Contract